russelljjarvis/teiili/docs/scripts/Tutorials.rst

     InpSynAlpha.weight = np.asarray([10,-10])
     InpSynResonant.weight = np.asarray([10,-10])

 .. attention:: The ``weight`` multiplies the baseweight, which is currently initialised to 7 pA by default.
-In order to elicit an output spike in response to a single ``SpikeGenerator`` input spike the weight must be greater than 3500.
+In order to elicit an output spike in response to a single ``SpikeGenerator`` input spike, the weight must be greater than 3500.

 Now our simple spiking neural network is defined.
-In order to visualize what is happening during the simulation we need to monitor the spiking behavior of our neurons and other state variables of neurons and synapses.
+In order to visualize what is happening during the simulation we need to monitor the spiking behavior of our neurons and other state variables of the neurons and synapses.

 .. code-block:: python